InfectedDuck/CS50x-Week1-Solution-With-Deep-Explanation/readme.md

 The `mario.c` program prints a full pyramid with a gap in the middle of a specified height using hashes.

+#### How it Works

+1. The program prompts the user to enter a height between 1 and 8.
+2. It prints a full pyramid of the specified height with two spaces in the middle.

 ## Credits
 <table>
   <tr>